lsouders/ABECornhole/README.md

 2. Total weekly average
 Once these calculations are complete, players will be sorted by their average of their best 5 weeks, and exported to an excel file.

 We will have a main datasheet that stores each person's score for each week.
 We will then dump results into a file each week that contains the above mentioned information.
+Currently this is all being run out of google colab.

 ### Data Stuff
 The second project in this repository is a data viewing application.
 Its intention is to eventually allow users to visually view their performance across a season or all seasons.
 There are various forms of data that users can view.
 They will be written up below.